noir-lang/noir/docs/docs/developers/contracts/writing_contracts/storage/storage_slots.md

 With this note structure, the contract can require that only notes sitting at specific storage slots can be used by specific operations, e.g., if transferring funds from `from` to `to`, the notes to destroy should be linked to `H(map_slot, from)` and the new notes (except the change-note) should be linked to `H(map_slot, to)`.

 That way, we can have logical storage slots, without them really existing.
 This means that knowing the storage slot for a note is not enough to actually figure out what is in there (whereas it would be for looking up public state).

+## Note type IDs

+Note type IDs allow for multiple `Map`s in the same smart contract to hold a different underlying note type.

+Each note type now has its own ID unique to its smart contract which tells the PXE how to handle it.
+If you are using your own custom `compute_note_hash_and_nullifier()` function, you must specify the note type ID.
+You can read more about that [here](../functions/compute_note_hash_and_nullifier.md).